nourhanb/nourhanb.github.io/_pages/about.md

 Recent News!
 ======
-- (June 2023) Our recent work "MDViT: Multi-domain Vision Transformer for Small Medical Image Segmentation Datasets" has been accepted at MICCAI 2023.
+- (<span style="color: red;">June 2023</span>) Our recent work "MDViT: Multi-domain Vision Transformer for Small Medical Image Segmentation Datasets" has been accepted at MICCAI 2023.
 - (May 2023) Very happy to announce that our paper "FairDisCo: Fairer AI in Dermatology via Disentanglement Contrastive Learning" has been awarded **the best paper** at ECCV ISICW 2022.
 - (August 2022) Our recent work "FairDisCo: Fairer AI in Dermatology via Disentanglement Contrastive Learning" has been accepted at ECCV ISIC Workshop 2022.
 - (March 2022) Our recent work "BoosterNet: Improving Domain Generalization of Deep Neural Nets using Culpability-Ranked Features" has been accepted at CVPR 2022.